tfctesting/tfc/README.md

 learning their real life identity, IP-address, or geolocation.
 Protected geolocation makes physical attacks very difficult because the attacker doesn't know where the device is located on the planet.
 At the same time it makes the communication censorship resistant.
-Blocking TFC requires blocking Tor categorically, nation-wide.
+The app has no kill-switch: blocking TFC requires blocking Tor categorically, nation-wide.

 TFC also features a traffic masking mode that hides the type, quantity, and schedule of communication, even if the network facing device of the user is hacked.
 To provide even